TrellixVulnTeam/face_recognition_cnn_XTHL/README.md

 ## Description

 AI to recognize from face images.
+It is a convolutional neural network (CNN) based face recognition system.

 ## Quickstart